 If you’re pressed for time, use a rapid induction.
 If you’re bored with doing long-winded inductions, start using rapid inductions - because you don’t need relaxation.
 You can let relaxation be a wonderful side benefit of having released all the internal pressure.

-And when the mind and body start to relax – healing will start to happen.
+When the mind and body start to relax – healing will start to happen.
 And it will happen naturally.
-Nice, right?